shalman-khan/ros2_training_manipulation_2023/students_copy/arm_urdf_pkg/exercise1_readme.md

 There are two objectives to this exercise

-1) Add the right joint for the gripper and visualize the robot arm in RViz
+1) Add the right joints, parent and child links for the robot arm and gripper and visualize the robot arm in RViz
 2) Add a table, camera and visualize in RViz

 ![Exercise1](https://github.com/shalman-khan/ros2_training_manipulation_2023/blob/day1/students_copy/misc_files/Exercise1_image1.png)